webdavis/dockerfiles/dev/worklog.md

 ### 2019-03-25, Monday

 - 1:40m (0800-0940): Read about Gerrit, a Git code review tool.
-I would like to have an image of this because I'll most likely have to run multiple servers.
+   - I would like to have an image of this because I'll most likely have to run multiple servers.

+### 2019-05-06, Monday

+- 0:10m (2030-2040): Issue #5: grip: cannot add volume to / directory.
+   - Changed working directory to `/root`